rimeger/credit_scoring/README.md

 Main goal is to make predictions on minimal data listed on screenshot.

+**Model and Performance:**

+* Best Model: XGBoost

+* Test Recall: 0.6933

+* Test Precision: 0.1398

+* Denied Rate: 57%

+Notes on Performance:
+The metrics indicate that the model prioritizes recall, meaning it identifies a high proportion of actual positives (e.g., risky credit applications) but at the cost of low precision, resulting in many false positives.
+These results are expected given the minimal size of the dataset and limited feature set, which constrain the model’s predictive capability.
+Despite these limitations, the project demonstrates an end-to-end workflow from data ingestion to inference, providing a foundation for further improvements with more data.

 Repository includes scripts to train a model, a saved model artifact, and a lightweight service to score new examples.

 ## Quick Start